 Ellis J. Neufeld, M.D, Ph.D. - Boston Children's Hospital

 Dr. Neufeld received both MD and PhD degrees in 1985 from Washington University, St. Louis.
-He completed specialty training in Pediatrics and Medical Genetics at Boston Children’s Hospital, and in Pediatric Hematology/Oncology at Dana-Farber Cancer Institute and and Boston Children’s, where he joined the faculty in 1990.
+He completed specialty training in Pediatrics and Medical Genetics at Boston Children’s Hospital, and in Pediatric Hematology/Oncology at Dana-Farber Cancer Institute and Boston Children’s, where he joined the faculty in 1990.
 Dr. Neufeld is co-chief of the Clinical Research Center and Program Director of the Clinical and Translational Studies Unit at Boston Children’s.
-He is an international leader in studies of pediatric ITP, and of treatment of iron overload in transfused patients with thalassemia and related disorders, as well as studies of the genes that cause inherited blood disorders.
+He is an international leader in studies of pediatric ITP, treatment of iron overload in transfused patients with thalassemia and related disorders, as well as studies of the genes that cause inherited blood disorders.

 Susan Redline, M.D. - Brigham and Women's Hospital

 Dr. Redline is the Peter C. Farrell Professor of Medicine, Harvard Medical School.
 She directs the Program in Sleep and Cardiovascular Medicine based at Harvard Medical School that has as a key aim the identification and evaluation of interventions to improve sleep health and reduce related cardiovascular and metabolic morbidities.
 She leads the National Sleep Reseach Resource, a NHLBI resource for disseminating sleep and other data to the scientific community, and also the Sleep Apnea Patient Centered Outcomes Network, which is a patient powered research network within PCORI's PCORnet.